DoTheEvo/Traefik-simplest-step-by-step/README.md

         external:
           name: $DEFAULT_NETWORK
     ```
+- **run the damn containers**</br> give it a minute</br>
+containers will now work only over https and have the greenlock</br>

-- **reddirect http traffic to https** by adding some labels to some compose files.</br>
+- **reddirect http traffic to https** using middleware.</br>
-http entrypoint stops working with this basic https setup.
+http stops working with this https setup, no point in making it work,
-But no point dealing with that and better to just make sure http
+better to just make http redirected to https.</br>
-is redirected to https by adding 4 labels that will create middleware
-that reddirects http traffic to https.
-There are several places that this can be declared, let's just add it to traefik compose.
+There are several places that this can be declared, in traefik.yml in dynamic section,
+or using labels in any running container.</br>
+This example goes with labels in traefik compose.

+  - First label enables traefik for traefik container, otherwise other labels would be ignored.</br>
+  - Second label creates new middleware called `redirect-to-https` and assigns it scheme `https`.</br>
+  - Third label creates new router called `redirs`, with a rule that uses regex
+    to catch any and every request entering traefik based on the url.
+  - Forth label declares on which entrypoint this all is applied to.</br>
+  - Fifth label assing the redirect middleware to that `redirs` router.</br>
     `traefik-docker-compose.yml`
     ```
-    version: "3.3"
+    version: "3.7"

     services:
       traefik:
-        image: "traefik:v2.0"
+        image: "traefik:v2.1"
         container_name: "traefik"
         env_file:
           - .env